zbo14/comit/README.md

 ## Description
-comit provides an infrastructure through which constituents view, submit, and search issues in their local area (e.g. service requests, complaints, other issue types TBD) while officials resolve them.
-Submitted information and media (images, audio, video) are appended to an immutable, decentralized ledger, i.e. the blockchain.
+Comit provides an infrastructure through which constituents view, submit, and find issues in their local area (e.g. service requests, complaints, other TBD).
+Submitted information and media (images, video) are appended to an immutable, decentralized ledger (i.e. the blockchain) and broadcast to a live feed.

 ## Installation
 - Download and install [Go](https://golang.org/dl/)